“Why did you decide to name your business Luckythirteen Design?”

 When I was freshly graduated from college with my BA in graphic design, I started my first full-time designer job at a little Cedar Falls, Iowa creative/marketing shop.
 But, like so many in my field I had a side hustle— friends and family would ask me to design a logo, a business card, maybe an invitation here and there.
 I remember thinking, “Hey, this is sort of like a business!”
 So I got super-excited and wanted to call my sort-of business something.
 And without a lot of thought, I called it Luckythirteen Design.

 And the side-hustle was fun!
 In those days, I would crank out projects here and there in the hours after my full-time job.
 I did work I was proud of.
 I got to work with clients one-on-one.
 I even bought a domain name and had a portfolio website.
 I remember hardly charging for my work (to my fellow creatives: do NOT do this), but it was my creative outlet— something for myself.
 And that was enough.

-Fast forward to five years ago.
-I had climbed the corporate ladder so-to-speak— in those ten years, I had moved from entry designer at that little creative shop onto an art director position at a Des Moines ad agency.
+Fast forward to 2014.
+By that time I had climbed the corporate ladder so-to-speak— in those ten years, I had moved from entry designer at that little creative shop onto an art director position at a Des Moines ad agency.
 Then onto a new job as a creative director responsible for a team of creatives.
 I was now part of management, where many people aspire to be, and what I thought I always wanted too.
 But I wasn’t happy.
 Office drama, long hours and overcommitting had made me a stressed-out mess.
-I was a new mom to a one-year-old and was struggling to find balance in my worklife and family life.
+I was a new-mom to a one-year-old and was struggling to find balance in my worklife and family life.
 My husband comforted me as I cried myself to sleep at night.
 I knew this was no way for me to continue living, and no way for me to be a good wife and mom.
 Something needed to change.